Leanne-027/Run-Buddy-repo/README.md

 https://leanne-027.github.io/Run-Buddy-repo/

 ## Contribution
-Made with ❤ by Leanne
+Made with ❤ by LeAnn